Povstalec/StargateJourney/computercraft/stargate_interface.md

 1. `number` The energy [FE] stored within the interface.

 **Usage**
-- Acquire the current amount of energy in the interface.
+- Print the current amount of energy in the interface.
 ```lua
 local energy = interface.getEnergy()
 print("There is "..energy.."
 FE in the interface")